wp-plugins/quiz-master-next/readme.txt

 7. Example Contact Form

 == Changelog ==

+= 0.9.6 (January 21, 2014) =
+ * Added Ability To Edit Question Order When Adding Questions
+ * Added Ability To Choose Whether Contact Info Is Asked For At Beginning Or End Of Quiz
+ * Defaulted Question Comment Field To None On New Questions
+ * Fixed Double Quote Bug
+ * Enhanced Monthly Stat Widget
+ * Minor Design Change To Quiz Total Stats Widget
+ * Minor Design Changes To Quiz Options Page

 = 0.9.5 (January 19, 2014) =
  * Added Ability To Edit %QUESTIONS_ANSWERS% Template